 The Disability Support Services (DSS) office provides support for all WJU students.
-For students with disabilities, it is the connection for classroom accommodations, housing accommodations and support.
-All WJU students may benefit from the various services offered for academic growth and development.
-Temporary accommodations may also be available for students with injuries.
+For students with disabilities, it is the connection for classroom and housing accommodations, support, and advocacy.
+All WJU students may benefit from the various services offered for academic growth and development

-In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, DSS provides otherwise qualified students with documented disabilities a variety of individualized, reasonable accommodations.
+In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, DSS provides eligible students with a variety of individualized, reasonable accommodations.
 These accommodations are intended to assist college students with disabilities in having equal access to regular college programs and activities.
-Accommodations are determined individually for each student through an interactive process and are based on functional limitations resulting from the documented disability.
+Accommodations are determined individually for each student through an interactive process and are based on functional limitations resulting from a documented disability.
+Verifiable documentation must be provided by a medical doctor or appropriately licensed professional.